 People in our community are active users of Brooker Park and are familiar with the state of Hazel Creek, so this project will provide opportunities to participate in revegetation working bees and events, creation of walking trails, information sessions on the threatened fauna species, local vegetation opportunities and a catchment snapshot identifying impacts and solutions to ongoing catchment health of Hazel Creek.

 In July 2015 students from the Early Learning Centre, Junior School and Secondary School in Warragul took part in a tree planting day where a total of 700 trees were planted with assistance from the St Paul’s teaching staff and representatives from the Baw Baw Shire Council.

 As a part of a schedule of educational events for the Brooker Park Regeneration Project, the community took part in a tree planting day on Sunday 26 July, 2015.
 Approximately 40 residents from the community attended and planted approximately 1000 more trees.

 St Paul’s has also hosted an educational seminar that was presented by Dr Beverly Van Praagh (Invert-Eco Consultancy) to the community on the endangered Giant Gippsland Earthworm and Warragul Burrowing Crayfish.
-Click here for a list of upcoming events.

 Green Credentials - New Secondary School Building